This is the featured image of the Subway Series: Station and Train blog article.

 Stop Request

 This sample was very noisy, so I decided to use it in a percussive way, sort of like high hats.
-I chopped it up into 16th note snippets, transposed some of them slightly, notch filtered some of the noise, and sent it to my 8th note delay.
+I chopped it up into 16th note snippets, transposed some slightly, notch-filtered some of the noise, and sent it to my 8th note delay.

 Google.
 Stop Request